wdweeda/ARIbrain/README.md

 ### Step 2, Installing ARIbrain
 You can install the stable version of ARIbrain from [CRAN](https://cran.r-project.org/web/packages/ARIbrain/), or use the *Tools > Install packages* option from Rstudio (select CRAN Repository and search for ARIbrain, leave the install dependencies option checked), or use the `install.packages('ARIbrain')` command in R/Rstudio.
 The development version of ARIbrain can be downloaded from this GitHub repository using the 'devtools' package.
 First install this package using `install.packages('devtools')`, and then install ARIbrain using the following command: `devtools::install_github('wdweeda/ARIbrain')`.

+### Step 3, Running ARI in RStudio
+After installing, open RStudio (if not already open), and load the ARIbrain package by typing `library(ARIbrain)`.
+This will load the package for usage.
+For easy access to the files it is convenient to change to the working directory of where your statistics maps (in Nifti format) of interest are located by typing `setwd('workdirpath')` where `workdirpath` is the path to your working directory (e.g. `/Users/wouter/fmri` or `c:/Users/wouter/fmridir`)

 # ARI analysis in R
 There are two main flavors of TDP estimation using ARI either providing clusters to the analysis and estimating TDPs for these clusters, or the other way around, setting a minimal TDP level and letting ARI estimate the largest clusters wit at least that TDP level.